-Paul Bergner of the North American Institute of Medical Herbalism recently posted an interesting paper entitled How to Become a Master Herbalist in Thirty Years or More.
+Paul Bergner of the North American Institute of Medical Herbalism once posted an interesting paper entitled How to Become a Master Herbalist in Thirty Years or More.
 Bergner begins Part I of his paper with the declaration that Western Herbalism is dying in North America and Britain.
 He argues that 90% of our herbal knowledge has “gone down the drain.”
 While I am not sure I agree with him, I do think his ideas are worth considering.

 Bergner sites an example of the rigorous and diligent study required of herbal students in earlier times and states that without this level of rigor in study and practice, leading to mastery of our subject, our profession is doomed.
 He goes on to discuss the deepening process that takes place over many years of study and practice and how important this is for current and succeeding generations of herbalists.